COV-IRT/SARS-CoV-2_workshop/module2/README.md

 Before we move on to the variant analysis we want to inspect the mapped read file a little to see if all steps worked as expected.

 First we want to count the mapped and unmapped reads.
-This can be simply done using samtools view.
+This can be simply done using `samtools view`.
 For this we need to query / filter the reads based on their sam tag.
 You can here refresh what each tag stands for: https://broadinstitute.github.io/picard/explain-flags.html

 To compute the number of mapped reads we run: